joelebeau/crystalline-conflict-queuer/README.md

 ## Methods
 ### Web Client Only
-This is my preferred method, as one can easily tie directly into a tool like ACT to get a
+This is my preferred method, as one can easily tie directly into a tool like ACT to get a countdown timer that should work well enough so long as everyone's clocks are somewhat synced?

 ### Web Client + WebSocket
 This option includes a similar web client as the web client only version